VRSEN/agency-swarm/docs/index.md

 If you need quick help with Agency Swarm, feel free to ask in the [Discord server](https://discord.gg/cw2xBaWfFM).

-If you are running a business, and you would like to employ Agency Swarm in your operations, you can contact me directly by filling a form at [vrsen.ai](https://vrsen.ai).
+If you need help creating custom agent swarms for your business, check out our [Agents-as-a-Service](https://agents.vrsen.ai/) subscription, or schedule a consultation with me at https://calendly.com/vrsen/ai-project-consultation

 ---